Description

 Increased Heart Rate:

-- Observed in all participants on Mazdutide
+- Saw in all participants on Mazdutide

 - Average increase: 5-17 beats per minute

-- Related to glucagon receptor activation
+- Related to glucagon receptor start

 - No increased cardiac events in trials